Thailand Travel Guide

 If you want to know how I ate in Thailand for under $7 USD a day then take a read of this post.

 The best place to eat is always the night markets or walking streets.
 Go hungry and try as much as you can.
 If you need a bit of inspiration then check out Anthony Bourdain Parts Unknown season 3.
-In episode 7 he goes to Chiang Mai in Thailand… YUM.
+In episode 7 he goes to Chiang Mai while visiting Thailand… YUM.

 If you want some more specific recommendation then here are a few places you should check out: